Kuragala: History

-Pre-historic evidences
+Prehistoric evidences

 According to the archaeological evidences found, Kuragala area had been used by humans belonging to the pre-historic period.
 From the excavations, archaeologists found stone tools, fossilized bone fragments and remains of a human skeleton which is believed to be aged more than 8,000 years.
 Investigations further revealed that the humans lived in Kuragala may had close links with the coastal areas as it found the remnants of seashells and shells of clams.
 Recent studies done in the Kuragala Kaltota Diyawinna area have revealed that beside the hunting, they had also engaged in agricultural activities as well.

 Buddhist monastery

 The extensive investigations, carried out by the archaeological department at the Kuragala, uncovered evidences that the caves at the site were using as a Buddhist monastery during the period between 3rd century BC and first century AD.
 An archaeological report on Kuragala area, published by C.H.
 Collins in 1932, documents about the two cave shelters and 2nd century BC Brahmi inscriptions as well as about the carved stone lintels, stairways and platforms, located at the foot of the Kuragala brae (Budugala area).
 From eye copies, C. H Collins published his interpretations of Kuragala inscriptions in JRASCB, XXXII, 1932.
 These inscriptions were reread, and republished in Inscriptions of Ceylon Vol. I by the archaeological department.

 Researches done by Sri Lankan archaeologists and epigraphers have established that, inscribed cave shelters were made for Buddhist monks by donors as religious donations.
 Caves provide shelter to them during the annual rainy season retreat as prescribed in Theravada Buddhist tradition.
 Existence of dripledged caves in a site indicate that they were inhabited by Bhikkhus during the past period and epigraphs further reveal the names of donors who donate the prepared caves to them.

-At the summit of the Kuragala is a brick built Stupa which is now an archaeologically protected monument.
+At the summit of the Kuragala is a brick built Stupa dating to 1971 which is now an archaeologically protected monument.
 The Stupa is considered belongs to the tradition of Akasa Chaithya which type of Stupa were built since 7th century CE to serve as communication beacons giving directions.